 - Neglected grooming: People struggling with alcoholism may neglect personal hygiene and grooming routines.
 This can manifest as disheveled hair, unkempt facial hair, or an overall appearance of neglect.

 Approach physical signs like face swelling alcoholism with sensitivity and avoid making assumptions.
 Alcoholism is a complex condition that is influenced by various factors, including genetics, environment, and psychological factors.
-If you suspect that someone may be struggling with alcoholism, address the issue with care and encourage them to seek professional help or support from a therapist or support group.
+If you suspect that someone may be struggling with alcoholism and alcoholism face, address the issue with care and encourage them to seek professional help or support from a therapist or support group.

 Effects of Alcohol on the Face

-Alcoholic face changes may be short-term or long-term, and they can contribute to the appearance often associated with heavy drinking.
+Alcoholic face changes may be short-term or long-term, and they can contribute to the appearance often associated with heavy drinking and the face of an alcoholic.
 Here are some of the effects of alcohol on the face:

 Facial redness